kzidane/harvard.cs50.browser/README.md

 * improve error checking and comments
 * support URLs with c9 exec browser
 * improve code and add more comments
+* detect and preserve URL change
-* fix reloading SDL programs
+* suspend after reloading IDE
+* iframe for each tab?